Corporate Governance

 The Board is collectively responsible for promoting the success of the Group by directing and supervising the Group’s activities to create shareholder value.
 In doing so, it ensures that there are robust corporate governance and risk management processes in place.
 The Board comprises both Non-Executive and Executive Directors and provides the forum for external and independent review and challenge to the executive management.

-The Board’s powers and responsibilities are set out in the Company’s articles of association and it has a formal schedule of matters reserved for the Board’s approval.
+The Board’s powers and responsibilities are set out in the Company’s articles of association and it maintains and periodically reviews a formal schedule of matters reserved for the Board’s approval.
+Matters that have not been expressly reserved to the Board are delegated to the Chief Executive Officer or one of the three Board Committees.

-The Board also takes a close interest in Quality, Health, Safety and Environment and Risk Management.
+The Board also takes a close interest in Innovation, Quality, Health and Safety, ESG and Risk Management.
 Each of these areas prepare reports for the Board ahead of each Board meeting.

-Details of the roles of the Chair, the Vice Chair, the CEO and the Senior Independent Director can be accessed via the following links:
+Details of the matters reserved to the Board, Role of the Chair, the Vice Chair, the Chief Executive Officer and the Senior Independent Director can be accessed via the following links:

 The stakeholder impact analysis identifies:

-• the procedures and plans being implemented to mitigate against any areas of concern; and
+• The procedures and plans being implemented to mitigate against any areas of concern.

 Certain responsibilities are delegated to three Board Committees – the Audit, Nomination and Remuneration Committees.
-These Committees operate under clearly defined terms of reference, which are available here.
+In addition, the Company also has an advisory committee, the Innovation and Technology Excellence Board.
+These Committees operate under clearly defined terms of reference.
+Further details can be found on the Board Committees page.

-All Directors and the Board and its Committees have access to advice and the services of the Company Secretary, and also to external professional advisors as required.
+All Directors of the Board and its Committees have access to advice and the services of the Company Secretary and to external professional advisers as required.
 The appointment and removal of the Company Secretary is a matter for the Board as a whole to consider.

 The Board meets regularly with the meeting dates agreed for each year in advance.
 In addition to the regular Board meetings, the Board (or an appointed sub-committee of the Board) also meets on a number of other occasions to consider other ad hoc matters such as the approval of financial statements and the interim financial results.

-The Chair holds meetings time to time with Non-Executive Directors, without the Executive Directors in attendance.
+The Chair holds meetings after each regular Board meeting with Non-Executive Directors, without the Executive Directors in attendance.

-The Chair sets the agenda for the Board meetings in consultation with the Chief Executive Officer and the Company Secretary.
-Board papers, covering the agenda and taking into account items relating to the Board’s responsibilities under s.172 of the Companies Act 2006, are circulated several days ahead of each meeting.
-Regular Board papers cover reports from the Chief Financial Officer on Finance and Investor Relations; the Chief Operations Officer on Safety, Health and Environment and UK Operations; the Chief Technical Officer on Quality, Process Research and Development, Client Programmes and Alliance Management and Analytical Services; the Chief Scientific Officer on Research; the Chief Medical Officer on the external funding opportunities for the Group’s therapeutics portfolio and regulatory matters; the Chief Commercial Officer on Commercial CDMO activities; the Chief Information Officer on Cyber security and Digital Strategy; the Chief People Officer on Human Resources; Site Heads on the Site Operations; and a Risk Management Report.
+The Chair sets the agenda for the Board meeting in consultation with the Chief Executive Officer and the Company Secretary.
+Board papers, covering the agenda and taking into account items relating to the Board’s responsibilities under s172 of the Companies Act 2006, are circulated several days ahead of each meeting.
+Regular Board papers during 2024 covered reports from the Chief Financial Officer on Finance and Investor Relations; the Chief Operating Officer on Health and Safety, ESG and risk management; the Chief Business Officer on Commercial CDMO activities; the Chief Innovation Officer on new technologies and the innovation roadmap; the Chief People Officer on Human Resources; the Site Heads on the Site Operations; local Heads of Quality on Quality and the Vice-President of Information Systems on cyber security and digital strategy.

-In accordance with the articles of association and to ensure compliance with the Corporate Governance Code all Directors are subject to annual re-election at each Annual General Meeting (AGM).
+In accordance with the articles of association and to ensure compliance with the UK Corporate Governance Code, all Directors are subject to annual re-election.

 Diversity and Inclusion

-The Group believes that members of the Board and senior management should collectively possess a diverse range of skills, expertise and should come from a diverse range of ethnic and societal backgrounds.
-In terms of the next level of management, as at 31 December 2023, the Corporate Executive Team excluding the Executive Directors, totalled seven, of which there were two female members.
-In the gender pay gap report for 2023 (for the full report, please see links below), the population at the Head of Department and senior management level was made up of 49% females and 51% males, thereby meeting the FTSE Women Leaders Review’s recommendation that 40% of senior leadership roles be held by women at the end of 2025.
-Part of the Group’s strategy will be to maintain and improve on the targets, so that the objectives of the FTSE Women Leaders Review will continue to be met during 2024/2025.
+The Group believes that members of the Board and the CET should collectively possess a diverse range of skills and expertise and should come from a diverse range of ethnic and societal backgrounds.
+As at 31 December 2024, the CET excluding the Executive Directors, totalled six, three of which were women.
+In the gender pay gap report for 2024 (for the full report see the Group’s website www.oxb.com), the population at the CET, Head of Department and senior managers level was made up of 59% females and 41% males, thereby meeting the FTSE Women Leaders Review’s recommendation that 40% of senior leadership roles (defined as the CET and their direct reports) be held by women at the end of 2024.
+Part of the Group’s strategy will be to maintain and improve on the targets, so that the objectives of the FTSE Women Leaders Review will continue to be met during 2025.

 The Board is aware of the recommendations of the Parker Review on Ethnic Diversity (Parker Review).
 The Parker Review set a target for FTSE 250 companies to have at least one Board member from a minority ethnic background by 2024.
-Two of the Group’s Directors, Namrata Patel and Leone Patterson identify themselves from ethnic minority background strengthening and diversifying the Board and aligning the Board’s composition with both the recommendations of the Parker Review and also the recommendation set out in Listing Rule 9.8.6(9)(a)(iii) that at least one individual of the board of directors is from a minority ethnic background.
+Namrata Patel identifies herself from ethnic minority background strengthening and diversifying the Board and aligning the Board’s composition with both the recommendations of the Parker Review and also the recommendation set out in Listing Rule 6.6.6R(9)(a)(iii) that at least one individual of the Board of Directors be from a minority ethnic background.

 The Board recognises the importance of effective communication with shareholders and potential investors.
-The primary points of contact are the Chief Executive Officer, and Chief Financial Officer.
-The Chair, Vice-Chair, Senior Independent Director and Chair of the Remuneration Committee are also available for meetings with investors, if required.
+The Chair, Vice Chair, Senior Independent Director and Chair of the Remuneration Committee are also available for meetings with investors, if required.

 On behalf of the Board, the Audit Committee oversees the risk management strategy and appetite, the appropriateness and effectiveness of internal control processes, and Corporate Governance Code compliance.